 Planning for the Future

-Below you will find links to a number of pages that all contain information we hope you will find constructive, sensitive and helpful in assisting you to plan for the future now you have been given a diagnosis of Multiple System Atrophy (MSA).
+Below you will find links to pages that all contain information we hope you will find constructive, sensitive and helpful in assisting you to plan for the future now you have been given a diagnosis of Multiple System Atrophy (MSA).
 It may also be beneficial to read and consider these topics with your main carer, family members or friends.

 The first and most important message in planning for the future is to plan to get on with life and live every day to the fullest.
 Think about things you have always wanted to do or places you have wanted to go and, if possible, do these now – seize the moment and enjoy it.